 The standard system ships with an external speaker installed.
 The user may enable/disable the device using the Setup utility or program the speaker via port 61H.
 The speaker provides error beep code information during POST if the system cannot use the video interface.
-The product guide contains detailed beep and error code information.
+The Premierec/PCI Expandable Desktop product guide (order # 616545) contains detailed beep and error code information.